B2C marketing is best defined as the approach to selling goods, products, or services to consumers for use in their everyday lives.

-The cost of selling to a business is usually higher than selling to the consumer market because there are more considerations and decision makers in a B2B sale.
+The cost of selling to a business is usually higher than selling to the consumer market because there are more considerations and decision-makers in a B2B sale.

-Appeal of marketing messaging
+The appeal of marketing messaging

 The intent of B2B marketing is to meticulously move contacts into prospects and eventually to buyers and loyal users.
 B2C marketers try to forge lasting and memorable emotional connections with their audience.

-There’s been a notable rise in an education and informational component to B2B marketing strategies in the last decade, where brands are seeking to prove their value by helping instead of selling (hence the rise of content marketing).
+There’s been a notable rise in an educational and informational component to B2B marketing strategies in the last decade, where brands are seeking to prove their value by helping instead of selling (hence the rise of content marketing).
 But content marketing is also gaining popularity in B2C, too.